-- Schedules VK-1 filed by Web Upload; - The Department of Taxation is authorized to discuss this return with the undersigned preparer;

-- The return is the initial return filed by the entity; - The return is an amendment of a previously filed return; - The return is the final return that the entity will have to file with Virginia (i.e., the entity has been dissolved or no longer operates in Virginia); - The name or address shown represents a change that should be reflected in the Department's records; - The entity's fiscal year has changed; - A Virginia Unified Nonresident Individual Income Tax Return, Form 765, will be filed for the same tax year; - The entity is an electing large partnership; - The entity is subject to Bank Franchise Tax.
+- Schedules VK-1 filed by Web; - The Department is authorized to discuss this return with the undersigned preparer; - The return is the initial return filed by the entity; - The return is an amendment of a previously filed return; - The return is the final return that the entity will have to file with Virginia (i.e., the entity has been dissolved or no longer operates in Virginia); - The name or address shown represents a change that should be reflected in the Department's records; - The entity's fiscal year has changed; - A Virginia Composite Nonresident Individual Income Tax Return, Form 765, will be filed for the same taxable year; - The entity is an electing large partnership; - The entity is subject to Bank Franchise Tax.
 If this box is checked, the S corporation will provide the shareholders with the pertinent information concerning their allocable share of the income or gain, losses or deductions or the value of any distributions paid or distributed to the shareholder by the S corporation.

-Federal Employer ID Number: Enter the pass-through entity's federal employer identification number (FEIN).
+Federal Employer ID Number: Enter the PTE's FEIN.